Skip to main content

 • β\beta

 (beta) is a damping factor.
-It determines how fast the motion dies down, kind of like how thick honey resists movement more than water.
+It determines how quickly motion dies down, kind of like how thick honey resists movement more than water.

 In his original paper, called Deterministic Nonperiodic Flow, Lorenz used: